 He stays in the corner and focuses on figuring out what kind of beer this is; on keeping it down and not adding further to the wreckage of the floor.
 Bugs like walking shields, like the Roman phalanx formation, scuttle and slither among breadcrumbs and rags.

-He shivers, kicks out at them.
-He tries to stay quiet, but the effort doesn't last long.
+He shivers and kicks them.
+He tries to stay quiet, but can’t hold out for long.

-Soon, he is peering around the druid's shoulder, watching as the stick speeds across what he can tell now isn't the moon-pale surface of the table, but rather a length of vellum, stretched taut and flat.
+Soon, he is peering around the druid's shoulder.
+The stick speeds across what he can tell now isn't the moon-pale surface of the table, but rather a length of vellum, stretched taut and flat.

 It's clear that at least some of the rubbish in the room is other pieces of this, bundled and bound, somewhat roughly, in scrolls.
 Amassed in great quantity; stored without any real planning or care.
 The bugs seem to use them as tunnels, as dens.